‘Design right’ automatically protects your design for 10 years after it was first sold or 15 years after it was created - whichever is earliest.

 You’ll need proof of when you created a design if you want to claim design right.

-This could be copies of your design drawings or photos:
+This could be getting signed and dated copies of your design drawings or photos certified and kept by a solicitor or intellectual property attorney.

 Design right disputes